 If we had chosen the coordinate at the base of the cliff and placed the origin at that point, the position of the initial point would have been $x_0=0\, , \, y_0=50\,\rm m$.

-(b) The stone is thrown horizontally, $\theta=0$, so there is no vertical velocity component.
-Consequently, their initial speed components are $v_{0x}=18\,\rm m/s$ and $v_{0y}=0$.
+(b) The stone is thrown horizontally with $\theta=0$, so there is no vertical velocity component.
+Consequently, its initial speed components are $v_{0x}=18\,\rm m/s$ and $v_{0y}=0$.

-(c) Recall that the components of the velocity of a projectile vary with time according to the following formula.
-Substitute the given values into it, gives \begin{align*} v_x&=v_{0x}=18\,\rm m/s \\\\ v_y&=v_{0y}-gt\\&=-9.8t \end{align*}
+(c) Remember that the velocity components of a projectile change over time according to the following formula.
+Substituting the given values into it, we get: \begin{align*} v_x&=v_{0x}=18\,\rm m/s \\\\ v_y&=v_{0y}-gt\\&=-9.8t \end{align*}

-(d) If we take the top of the cliff as the origin of our coordinate system, $x_0=y_0=0$, the stone strikes the ground $50\,\rm m$ below our chosen origin, so the coordinates of that point would be $x_0=?\, ,\, y=-50\,\rm m$.
+(d) If we take the top of the cliff to be the origin of our coordinate system, with $x_0=y_0=0$, the stone hits the ground $50\,\rm m$ below our chosen origin.
+Therefore, the coordinates of that point would be $x_0=?\, ,\, y=-50\,\rm m$.

 Use the vertical displacement kinematic equation below, substitute the numerical values into that, and solve for time $t$ get \begin{gather*} y-y_0=-\frac 12 gt^2+v_{0y}t \\\\ -50-0=-\frac 12 (9.8)t^2-0 \\\\ \Rightarrow \quad \boxed{t=3.2\,\rm s} \end{gather*}

 (e) First, find the velocity components just before the stone hits the ground.
 We know that it takes about $3.2\,\rm s$ for the stone to reach the bottom of the cliff.
-Thus, put this time value into the formulas of velocity components at any time $t$. \begin{align*} v_x&=v_{0x}=18\,\rm m/s \\\\ v_y&=v_{0y}-gt\\&=-9.8\times 3.2 \\&=-31.36\,\rm m/s \end{align*} Notice that the negative sign here indicates that the vertical velocity component just before hits the ground points downward, as expected.
+Thus, put this time value into the formulas of velocity components at any time $t$. \begin{align*} v_x&=v_{0x}=18\,\rm m/s \\\\ v_y&=v_{0y}-gt\\&=-9.8\times 3.2 \\&=-31.36\,\rm m/s \end{align*} Notice that the negative sign here indicates that the vertical velocity component just before hitting the ground points downward, as expected.

-Recall from the section of vector practice problems that have the components of a vector, its magnitude is simply found using the Pythagorean theorem as follows \begin{align*} v&=\sqrt{v_x^2+v_y^2} \\\\ &=\sqrt{18^2+(-31.36)^2} \\ &=\boxed{36.15\,\rm m/s} \end{align*} The angle of impact with the ground, having the velocity components, is also obtained as below \begin{align*} \tan\theta&=\frac{v_y}{v_x} \\\\ &=\frac{-31.36}{18} \\\\ &=-1.74 \end{align*} Taking the inverse tangent of both sides, gives \[\theta=\tan^{-1}(-1.74)=\boxed{-60.1^\circ} \] Therefore, the stone hit the ground at an angle of about $60^\circ$ with a speed of $36.15\,\rm m/s$.
-The negative indicates that the angle is below horizontal, which is to be expected.
+Recall from the section on vector practice problems that when we have the components of a vector, we can find its magnitude using the Pythagorean theorem.
+This gives us: \begin{align*} v&=\sqrt{v_x^2+v_y^2} \\\\ &=\sqrt{18^2+(-31.36)^2} \\ &=\boxed{36.15\,\rm m/s} \end{align*} We can also find the angle of impact with the ground using the velocity components: \begin{align*} \tan\theta&=\frac{v_y}{v_x} \\\\ &=\frac{-31.36}{18} \\\\ &=-1.74 \end{align*} Taking the inverse tangent of both sides gives: \[\theta=\tan^{-1}(-1.74)=\boxed{-60.1^\circ} \] Therefore, the stone hit the ground at an angle of about $60^\circ$ with a speed of $36.15\,\rm m/s$.
+The negative angle indicates that it is below horizontal, which is to be expected.

-Problem (4): A box slides off a frictionless tabletop with a constant speed of $1.1\,\rm m/s$, and $0.35\,\rm s$ later strikes the floor.
+Problem (4): A book slides off a frictionless tabletop with a constant speed of 1.1 m/s, and 0.35 seconds later strikes the floor.

 (a) How high is the tabletop from the floor?